Skatteetaten/ao/docs/USERGUIDE.md

 AO works by connecting to the Boober API.
 Authentication is handled by sending an OpenShift token in the HTTP header.
 The token is obtained by using the OpenShift API.
 It is also possible to use a token obtained by the oc command ("oc whoami -t") if you paste it into the ao config file or use the --token or -t flag available on all commands.

 ### Connect to Boober
-AO uses the configuration file _.aoc.json_ in the users home folder to find connection configuration.
+AO uses the configuration file _.ao.json_ in the users home folder to find connection configuration.
 If the file does not exist, AO will create it.

 By default, ao will scan for OpenShift clusters with Boober instances using the naming conventions adopted by the Tax Authority.
 The **login** command will call the OpenShift API on each reachable cluster to obtain a token.
 The cluster information and tokens are stored in the configuration file.